 Check-out by 11.00

-Getting to Amorgos requires taking a ferry since the island does not have an airport.
+Getting to Amorgos requires taking a ferry, since the island has no airport.
 Here’s how you can reach Amorgos:

 There are high-speed ferries from Athens (~6-7 hrs, ~42 EUR) and regular ferries (~8-9 hrs, ~95 EUR).